-- (1) Table excludes the Bonds and the 2020 Electric System Bonds.
-Table includes the Refunded Bonds and the Outstanding Electric System Bonds expected to be refunded with proceeds of the 2020 Electric System Bonds. - (2) In 2010, the Priest Rapids Development and Wanapum Development were combined into one system, the Priest Rapids Project.
-Bonds issued prior to 2010 are identified in the column by the Development for which they were issued. - Outstanding amounts exclude principal payments made on January 1, 2020. - (4) To be refunded, in whole, with proceeds of the 2020 Electric System Bonds and other available funds of the District. - (5) The 2017-N Bonds were issued as mandatory put bonds bearing interest at a fixed term interest rate of 2.0% for the initial term rate period ending on December 1, 2020, subject to prior optional redemption or conversion to a new interest rate mode.
+- (1) Table excludes the Bonds and the proposed 2020 Priest Rapids Bonds.
+Table includes the Refunding Candidates and the Outstanding Priest Rapids Bonds proposed to be refunded with proceeds of the 2020 Priest Rapids Project Bonds.
+Such information is preliminary and subject to change, and will be updated in the final Official Statement. - (2) In 2010, the Priest Rapids Development and Wanapum Development were combined into one system, the Priest Rapids Project.
+Bonds issued prior to 2010 are identified in the column by the Development for which they were issued. - Outstanding amounts include principal payments due on January 1, 2020.
+Data will be updated in the final Official Statement.
+(4) The 2017-N Bonds were issued as mondatory but bonds bearing interest at a fixed term interest rate of 2.0% for the initial term. - (4) The 2017-N Bonds were issued as mandatory put bonds bearing interest at a fixed term interest rate of 2.0% for the initial term rate period ending on December 1, 2020, subject to prior optional redemption or conversion to a new interest rate mode.
 The 2017-N Bonds are subject to mandatory tender on December 2, 2020 (the business day following the end of the initial term period) and on such date will be subject to mandatory purchase and conversion to a new term interest rate or to another interest rate mode as described in the resolution authorizing the issuance of such bonds.
 No credit facility secures the payment of the purchase price of the 2017-N Bonds on such date.
-If there are insufficient funds to pay the purchase price on such date or the District rescinds its election to effect a conversion of such bonds, owners of such 2017-N Bonds will retain their bonds, and the outstanding bonds will be in a delayed remarketing period and will bear interest at a stepped interest rate equal to 6.0% per annum for 90 days, then 8.0% per annum thereafter. - (6) The Refunded Bonds. - (7) These Priest Rapids Project Subordinate Bonds were purchased by the District's Electric System as an investment.
+If there are insufficient funds to pay the purchase price on such date or the District rescinds its election to effect a conversion of such bonds, owners of such 2017-N Bonds will retain their bonds, and the outstanding bonds will be in a delayed remarketing period and will bear interest at a stepped interest rate equal to 6.0% per annum for 90 days, then 8.0% per annum thereafter. - (5) These Priest Rapids Project Subordinate Bonds were purchased by the District's Electric System as an investment.

-Debt Service Requirements for the Priest Rapids Project
+Debt Service Requirements for the Electric System

-The District's debt service requirements on the Bonds and the Outstanding Parity Bonds of the Priest Rapids Project (excluding the Refunded Bonds) are shown in the following table.
-A portion of the federal credit payments the District should receive for a portion of the 2010 Priest Rapids Project Bonds, the 2012 Priest Rapids Project Bonds and the 2015 Priest Rapids Project Bonds has been reduced since 2013 as a result of federal sequestration.
-The District's debt service requirements for the Outstanding Electric System Bonds are shown in Table 20.
+The District's debt service requirements on the Bonds and the Outstanding Parity Bonds of the Electric System are shown in the following table.
+The District's debt service requirements for the Outstanding Priest Rapids Project Bonds are shown in Table 24.
 Amounts in the table have been rounded.